ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/start.md

 npm install -D @ionic/prettier-config husky prettier pretty-quick
 ```

 Modify your `package.json` file.
-I suggest moving the `description` up to the top and giving it a reasonable value, and then adding the Prettier config portion to the bottom.
+Move the `description` up to the top and giving it a reasonable value, add a `prepare` script that runs `husky install` to make sure the hooks are available, and then add the Prettier config portion to the bottom.
 For example:

 ```json
 {